NK-Drakula/NK-Drakula/README.md

-- 👋 Hi, I’m @NK-Drakula
+- 👋 Hi, I’m Emmanuel Nkem
-- 👀 I’m interested in becoming a full stack developer
+- 👀 I’m a full stack developer
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me +2348076497448